 Recognition Period Frequently Asked Questions

 Although it is preferred that all questions regarding your prospective organization be answered at an in-person meeting, communication may be completed via email or phone call.
-However, if the Vice-Chair of Administration does not receive answers to questions, or if they feel the answers are insufficient, the Vice-Chair of Administration has the right to postpone presenting your organization to the Committee on Student Organizations, Governments and Activities (SOGA) until the following recognition period.
+However, if the Vice-Chair of Administration does not receive answers to questions, or if they feel the answers are insufficient, the Vice-Chair of Administration has the right to postpone presenting your organization to the Student Affairs Committee until the following recognition period.

 Attending a New Student Organization Information Session is required because it gives vital details regarding the recognition process.
 These sessions will serve as an introduction to both the recognition process and the Organization Resource Group (ORG) as a whole.

 If an organization loses its recognition status, a representative must attend an information session to ensure they understand the recognition process in its entirety.
 A thorough understanding of the process will ensure that students can complete the required steps in an efficient manner.

 The new student organization application will ask for basic information about your idea for a new student organization.
 Among other items, the form asks: